janko/sequel-activerecord_connection/README.md

 ## Support

-Please feel free to raise a new disucssion in [Github issues](https://github.com/janko/sequel-activerecord_connection/discussions), or search amongst the existing questions there.
+Please feel free to raise a new discussion in [Github issues](https://github.com/janko/sequel-activerecord_connection/discussions), or search amongst the existing questions there.

 ## License